Killing of Abu Sayed: Homages

-On August 7, 2024, Shafiqur Rahman, Ameer of Bangladesh Jamaat-e-Islami, visited Abu Sayed's grave in Rangpur to pay his respects.
-Following the exile of Prime Minister Sheikh Hasina and the dissolution of her cabinet amid national uprising, interim Chief Adviser Muhammad Yunus expressed that Abu Sayed's memory remained "in every person's heart in Bangladesh."
+On 7 August 2024, Shafiqur Rahman, Ameer of Bangladesh Jamaat-e-Islami, visited Abu Sayed's grave in Rangpur to pay his respects.
+Following the Resignation of Sheikh Hasina and the dissolution of her cabinet amid July Uprising, Interim government Chief Adviser Muhammad Yunus expressed that Abu Sayed's memory remained "in every person's heart in Bangladesh".
 Yunus also paid his respects at Abu Sayed’s grave on August 10.
 The Chairman of the National Board of Revenue, Md Abdur Rahman Khan, went on to refer to Abu Sayed as "Bir Sreshtho" during a discussion at the NBR’s Multipurpose Hall in Dhaka.

+In 19 July 2026, the Ministry of Home Affairs of Bangladesh issued a notification approving a new design for the country's passport.
+Under the approved design, the watermark on pages 32 and 33 is planned to depict Abu Sayed together with fellow July Uprising martyrs Mir Mahfuzur Rahman Mugdho and Wasim Akram, commemorating the 2024 July Uprising.